John Hendricks: Family

 John Hendricks married his current wife, Maureen Donohue, on January 10, 1981.
-John and Maureen have two children, Elizabeth Hendricks and Andrew Hendricks.
+John and Maureen have two children, Elizabeth (Hendricks) Saravia and Andrew Hendricks.
 Elizabeth attended the Holton-Arms School and Princeton University, served as chief executive officer of CuriosityStream from 2013 to 2018 and currently serves as President of Hendricks Factual Media.
 Andrew attended the Landon School, and is president of Driven Experiences, a racing and automotive company invested in many forms of the marketing media.
 Andrew is also a professional sports car driver in Grand-Am Road Racing.

 Charitable activity

 In 1995, Hendricks was appointed to the Lowell Observatory Advisory Board.
 In 2004, Hendricks donated $1 million to the Observatory for the construction of the Lowell Discovery Telescope.
 In 2007, Hendricks donated an additional $5 million to the Observatory to complete the telescope.
 The Planetary Research Center at the Observatory was renamed the Hendricks Center for Planetary Studies shortly thereafter in honor of the donation.

-Hendricks serves on the Board of Directors of a number of non-profit organizations including United States Olympic Committee, Carnegie Corporation of New York, Institute for Advanced Study, National Forest Foundation, and Discovery Learning Alliance.
+Hendricks serves on the Board of Directors of a number of non-profit organizations including United States Olympic & Paralympic Committee, Carnegie Corporation of New York, Institute for Advanced Study, National Forest Foundation, and Discovery Learning Alliance.

 Hendricks has organized two charitable foundations.
 The John and Maureen Hendricks Charitable Foundation was established in 2001.
-It receives donations from the Hendricks family (roughly $1.1 million in 2005-2006, according to the foundation's Form 900 tax statement) and disburses grants to charitable causes.
+It receives donations from the Hendricks family (roughly $1.1 million in 2005–2006, according to the foundation's Form 900 tax statement) and disburses grants to charitable causes.
 In total gifting, the Hendricks have donated over $30 million to numerous non-profit organizations supporting a wide variety of causes, from basic social services to science research.
 The John S. Hendricks Family Foundation was established in 1997.
 The foundation is used for specialized charitable purposes by the Hendricks family, and had no income, assets or disbursements in calendar years 2003, 2004 or 2005 (according to the foundation's Form 900 tax statements).